joe817/SFGDA/README.md

 # SFGDA

-This is an official implementation of the **SFGDA: Source-Free Domain Adaptation in Graph Transfer Learning**.
+This is an official implementation of the **Adapting Graph Models via Target Integrity Assessment and Source Distribution Hypothesis**.

 ![Image text](https://github.com/joe817/SFGDA/blob/main/framework.png)